0xDeadcell/siem_lab_manager/README.md

 ## TODO List

 - [x] Add conversion to OVA format
+- [ ] Add the option to compress VM files with LZMA2
 - [ ] Add an upload/download feature to/from Google Drive
 - [ ] Add an option to output the IP address and the VMnet Interface
 - [ ] Generate a Network Map based off the IP addresses, VMnet Interfaces and OS of Guests

 ## Installation Steps